CLOSE X

 PROPERTY TAX

 Property taxes are levied on actual rental income of the property (if it is rented out) or on the assessed rental values, which are likely to be underestimated by the authorities.
-The tax is levied at 9% for occupied properties located in urban areas but the tax rate varies between 2% to 9% in other municipalities.
+The tax is levied at 12.5% for occupied properties located in urban areas but the tax rate is levied at 2% for unoccupied properties.